 1959 Fleer Ted Williams Baseball Cards

 During the years before the hobby's boom era that began around 1980, it was rare for an entire set to be devoted to a single player.
-There were a couple of sets featuring Babe Ruth during the 1920s and a Jackie Robinson set issued in loaves of bread in 1947, the practice was still a bit of an anomaly.
+While there were a couple of sets featuring Babe Ruth produced during the 1920s and a Jackie Robinson set issued in loaves of bread in 1947, the practice was still a bit of an anomaly.
 In 1959, it was Ted Williams' who would have a turn, with 1959 Fleer Ted Williams Baseball.

 The Frank H. Fleer Company had been making bubble gum since the 1920s but only dabbled in card issues occasionally through the 1950s.
-While sitting on the sidelines as other companies battled it out over exclusive player rights, Fleer kept their focus on profits and the bottom line.
+Sitting on the sidelines as other companies battled it out over exclusive player rights, Fleer kept their focus on profits and the bottom line.
 Eventually realizing that in order to maintain and grow their market share, they would have to throw their hat in the trading card ring.
 The company ended up making an aggressive pitch to one of the most popular player's of the era.
 When they successfully negotiated an exclusive contract with the Boston Red Sox, Ted Williams, it gave them a big boost.

-He was still winding down his career in 1959, but Ted Williams was still one of the best and most popular players in the game.
+Despite being well on his way to winding down his career in 1959, Ted Williams was still one of the best and most popular players in the game.
 The 1959 Fleer Ted Williams Baseball card set chronicles the Splendid Splinter's exploits, both on and off of the field.
-From being the last hitter to reach the .400 mark, two Triple Crown awards, milestone hits and highlight-reel plays, all are included in this cardboard biopic of Williams' life.
+From being the last hitter to reach the .400 mark, earning two Triple Crown awards, and a host of milestone hits and highlight-reel plays, all are included in this cardboard biopic of Williams' life.
 Many of his activities away from baseball are noteworthy as well.
 His well documented years of U.S. military service in the Marines, during two wars is featured.
-He was also in the Fishing Hall of Fame, so two cards show him pursuing that passion.
-He is shown as a youth, one card shows him with Babe Ruth, and others feature hitting tips for collectors.
+He is also in the Fishing Hall of Fame, so two cards show him pursuing that passion.
+He is shown as a youth, and one card even shows him with Babe Ruth, and others feature hitting tips for young players.

 Key 1959 Fleer Ted Williams Baseball Cards: